Birgunj: Buses

-Tanga
+Tanga (cart)

 Horse driven carts locally called Tanga have historically been the mode of transport for the Madheshi people.
 Today it survives as a popular transportation vehicle between Birgunj and its sister city Raxaul.

 Cargo

 The 6 km railway track from Raxaul to Birgunj was converted to broad gauge two years after the Indian railways converted the track to Raxaul inside India to broad gauge.
 Now, broad gauge railway line connects Raxaul to the Sirsiya (Birgunj) Inland Container Depot (ICD) that became fully operational in 2005.
 Talks have been held to reopen the railway route from Birgunj to Amlekhganj in Nepal by converting it to broad gauge because of its socio-economic importance.

 Goods are transported to and from India via Birgunj dry port, which is the key terminal of surface cargo delivery to Nepal.
 This cargo point on the south connects the heart of the country, Kathmandu, via another key industrial city, Hetauda.
 It is also served by Tribhuvan Highway, extending from the Indian border at Raxaul through Birgunj and Hetauda to Kathmandu with frequent bus service.
 Simara Airport — 9 mi north near the highway in Pipara Simara, Bara district—offers scheduled flights to Kathmandu.

 India and Nepal have an open border with no restrictions on the movement of their citizens.
 There is a customs checkpoint for the movement of goods between the two countries.